matthewlong29/PareAndFlourish_Site/_posts/2017-08-06-a-letter-to-employers-how-to-retain-millennials.md

 While you may be very aware of where you see your employees ending up, the picture may not be as obvious to them.
 Explain what a typical career path looks like at your company.
 This includes job titles, compensation, and responsibilities.
 If you expect to train this employee to move into a different role in the future, let them know, even if you’re just considering it.

-<blockquote><span class="boldText">Pro tip</span>: Transparency is key because remaining on the same page will keep both parties happy and accountable. </blockquote>
+>**Pro tip**: Transparency is key because remaining on the same page will keep both parties happy and accountable.

 Perhaps, you have this outlined for your employees.
 Great!
 The ‘clear path’ doesn't end at job duties, though.
 Creating that path also includes paving the way by encouraging goals, continued education, and licensing—not just encouraging, but allowing time to reach these goals.
 Give them time during the work day to reach the goals that will help both the employee and the company succeed.